Akruzen/Akruzen/README.md

 ## I am a Android App Developer, Game Modder and Tech Enthusiast from India

-- 🌱 I’m currently learning Data Structures and Algorithms
+- 🌱 I’m currently learning Machine Learning and Natural Language Processing
 - 👯 I’m looking to collaborate on Java Projects and Android App Projects
 - 📫 Reach me on Discord: Akruzen#2652